fabiosandias/agiota-system/README.md

-# Agiota System
+# AITRON Financeira

-Single-user loan management platform featuring React 19 + Tailwind frontend, Express/Prisma backend, and PostgreSQL database.
+AI-powered loan management platform featuring React 19 + Tailwind frontend, Express/Prisma backend, and PostgreSQL database.
 This repository is organised as a monorepo (`apps/frontend`, `apps/backend`) and ships with Docker tooling for an end-to-end experience.

 ## 1. Requisitos